hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 -> **Note:** When Terraform is configured to use credentials with limited permissions you *must* set `skip_provider_registration` to true (or the environment variable `ARM_SKIP_PROVIDER_REGISTRATION=true`) in order to account for this - otherwise Terraform will, as described above, try to register any Resource Providers.

-* `storage_use_azuread` - (Optional) Should the AzureRM Provider use AzureAD to connect to the Storage Blob & Queue API's, rather than the SharedKey from the Storage Account?
+* `storage_use_azuread` - (Optional) Should the AzureRM Provider use AzureAD to connect to the Storage Blob & Queue APIs, rather than the Shared Key from the Storage Account?
 This can also be sourced from the `ARM_STORAGE_USE_AZUREAD` Environment Variable.
 Defaults to `false`.

 ~> **Note:** This requires that the User/Service Principal being used has the associated `Storage` roles - which are added to new Contributor/Owner role-assignments, but **have not** been backported by Azure to existing role-assignments.